shrutipingale92/Store_Annual_Report/README.md

-Vrinda Store Annual Report 2022 by Excel:
+# Vrinda Store Annual Report 2022 using Excel:

 🔎Objective:
 To understand vrinda's store customer base better and devise strategies for boosting sales in 2023.